 Esvagt Froude features an Ampelmann A-type gangway, which is a walk-to-work offshore access system.
 The gangway allows the on-board technicians to reach wind turbines through a hydraulically stabilised asymmetric bridge, even during wave heights up to 2.5m.
-It has an active and passive roll damping system for better comfort and gangway operations.
+It has an active and passive roll damping system for improved comfort and gangway operations.

 The vessel can be placed close to the wind turbines for easy and safe operations.
-The state-of-the-art dynamic positioning (DP) system provides better manoeuvrability during the servicing of wind farms.
+The state-of-the-art dynamic positioning (DP) system provides enhanced manoeuvrability during the servicing of wind farms.
 Froude's high ERN-score (station-keeping capability) allows for operations even in severe climatic conditions.

-Esvagt Froude is fitted with a deck crane having a capacity to carry 2t at 12m outreach and a boat landing ramp at aft to launch a safe transport boat (STB) 12A or catamaran transfer vessels.
+Esvagt Froude is fitted with a deck crane having a capacity to carry 2t at 12m outreach, and a boat landing ramp at aft to launch a safe transport boat (STB) 12A or catamaran transfer vessels.

 Additional facilities include an incinerator and compactor for waste management and a closed-circuit television (CCTV) for monitoring the central areas of operation and the vessel.